randallmitchell/Android-Q-Project-Template/playbooks/setup-new-project.md

 1. Open the project in Android Studio
 2. Open Amazon Q Chat panel (click the Amazon Q icon in the toolbar)
 3. Type: `@playbooks/setup-new-project.md I want to set up a new project based on this template`
-4. Amazon Q will guide you through filling out the Playbook Requirements Document (PRD) template
+4. Amazon Q will ask you for the required information listed below
-5. Once the Playbook Requirements Document is complete, Amazon Q will execute the playbook steps automatically
+5. Once you provide the information, Amazon Q will execute the setup automatically

 ### Prerequisites
 - Android Studio with Amazon Q plugin installed